Parable of the Renegades

 Throughout the fight, Lucas always stood hunched with his left leg pulled back and his knees slightly bent.
 Both his arms were raised with clenched fists to form a makeshift wall that covered from the vitals on his upper body to half his face.
 From the looks of it, he seemed to fight like a boxer with a very defensive southpaw stance, but his occasional use of other moves illegal to boxing pointed him more in the direction of a street brawler, and a resourceful one at that.
 Strikes like punches and kicks were not Rio’s cup of tea, but even she had to admit that Lucas was someone she couldn’t take her eye off when watching him fight.

-In addition to knowing how to throw a real punch, Lucas wasn’t even above hitting someone below the belt.
+In addition to knowing how to throw a real punch, Lucas wasn’t above hitting someone below the belt.
 Although such a move would be considered disgraceful, Rio didn’t criticize him for employing dirty tactics to help him win.
 After all, the situation he was in was no martial arts tournament with rules or restrictions to hold him back.

 That wasn’t the end to it, however.
 The last aspect of Lucas’ fighting style that came under Rio’s analysis were the patterns of his behavior.